Menu

 You can think of Square Online (previously Weebly) as a more basic version of Shopify — it’s best for ecommerce and small business websites.

-• Business Tool Integrations — Square has a suite of tools that support sellers— and Square Online has integrations with all of them: scheduling software, online ordering systems, team management, POS systems, loyalty cards and more.
+Square has a suite of tools that support sellers— and Square Online has integrations with all of them: scheduling software, online ordering systems, team management, POS systems, loyalty cards, and more.

-• Very Limited Customization — Many major limitations that make Square online frustrating to use.
-For example you can only add sections to a page— you can’t just add individual elements.
+Many major limitations that make Square Online frustrating to use.
+For example, you can only add sections to a page— you can’t just add individual elements.

 Square has the best free plan of any website builder.
 Beyond that, its ecommerce plans are a little bit cheaper than Squarespace, Shopify and Wix.